Sales Strategy

 • "What challenges are you running into with your current setup?"

-• "What happens when [problem scenario]?"
+• "What happens when [problem scenario] occurs?"

 Implication Questions (4 minutes):